Drinking water treatment

 Water is at the center of economic and social development; it is vital to maintain health, grow food, manage the environment, and create jobs.
 Despite water’s importance, millions of people worldwide are still without access to improved water sources, and even more are without access to consistently safe drinking water.

 Drinking water can be produced from any natural sources like groundwater, lakes and rivers (surface water) or seawater.
-Drinking water must be free of suspended solids, microoganisms and toxic chemical.
+Drinking water must be free of suspended solids, microoganisms and toxic chemicals.
 Mineral concentration recommendation vary from country to country but most of the minerals have a maximum concentration recommended to ensure safe, equilibrated and pleasant water to drink.

 In a drinking water treatment system based on ultrafiltration technology the Bernoulli filter plays a vital role as part of the pre-treatment system.
-Pre-treatment is essential in order to increase the efficiency and life expectancy of the membrane elements by minimizing fouling scaling and degradation of the membrane.
+Pre-treatment is essential in order to increase the efficiency and life expectancy of the membrane elements by minimizing fouling, scaling and degradation of the membrane.

-Case story: Nakhchivan drinking water
+Nakhchivan drinking water

 The Nakhchivan Autonomous Republic is part of Azerbaijan yet isolated from the main part of the country, being surrounded by Armenia and Iran.
 Its capital - the city of Nakhchivan, is home to about 90,000 people.

 When Azerbaijan gained its independence in 1991, Nakhchivan, like many cities in the post-Soviet region, inherited a long-neglected, obsolete water distribution and wastewater collection system of rusty, leaky pipes.
 Untreated wastewater was pumped into the Aras River.
 Many new houses relied on cesspools.
 Drinking water was contaminated.